lvunie/piwik_research/note/userAdmin.md

 	Analytics Web API :    (http://piwik.org/docs/analytics-api/)

 ####Detail and Functions in the script will include:
-**1. New piwik user creation
+-1.
+New piwik user creation
-**2. Piwik user account management (add,edit,delete)
+-2.
+Piwik user account management (add,edit,delete)
-**3. Superuser can assign administration authority to lower user
+-3.
+Superuser can assign administration authority to lower user
-**4. Tracking website management (add, edit, delete )
+-4.
+Tracking website management (add, edit, delete )
-**5. Other website setting option
+-5.
+Other website setting option
-**6. "user" associate "website", with permission to view data, information
+-6. "user" associate "website", with permission to view data, information
-**7.  ...more?
+-7.  ...more?

 **Attention: when each website added, need to generate tracking code for new website

 ##Key notes:
+The function of this project should include:
-1. need to access piwik database to add or modify the correspond table (Database management)
+1. Access piwik database to add or modify the correspond table (Database management)
-2. need to know how to call piwik API in php or other script.
+2. Call piwik API to get/set data.
 Call piwik API (http://developer.piwik.org/guides/querying-the-reporting-api)
-3. find out what modal/APIs/functions might need.

 **following modal/API might be use in the project: